ALDOPUTRA07/predicition_delivery_time/README.md

 ## Background

 In the food delivery industry, where prompt and accurate delivery is crucial, the food delivery time prediction model plays a vital role.
 Delivery time directly affects customer satisfaction and their overall experience.
-The model helps optimize operations, streamline logistics, and meet customer expectations by providing reliable estimates of when the food will be delivered.

 ## Business Values
 The project helps optimize operations, streamline logistics, and meet customer expectations by providing reliable estimates of when the food will be delivered.